 Student Grant Program

-SER MWGL is pleased to offer a Student Restoration Practice Grant and Student Restoration Research Grant annually.
+SER MWGL is pleased to offer a Student Restoration Implementation Grant and Student Restoration Research Grant annually.
 Grants are competitive and available to student Chapter members at any institution of higher education occurring within the region of SER MWGL Chapter.
 Award recipients will be announced on the chapter blog and the recipient will be expected to present an oral or poster presentation about their funded project at the Annual Chapter Meeting one year later.

 Examples of types of project implementation proposals that the Chapter would consider supporting include, but are not limited to, the following: 1) implementation of restoration projects by student groups; 2) support student group participation in volunteer work days at restoration site or sites; and 3) support student group education or outreach event developed to educate the public about a restoration project that they have implemented or education/outreach about restoration project that others have implemented.
 See the SER MWGL 2019 Implementation Award RFP.